Aschen/arduino_realtime_library/README.md

-# Simple Real Time Arduino Components
+# Real Time Arduino Library

-The purpose of this library is to provide a simple interface to control hardware in a non-blocking way (Real-Time).
+The purpose of this library is to provide a simple components to control hardware in a non-blocking way (Real-Time).

 Each library component of the library consists in two parts :
  - non-blocking functions using millis() to work